Crab Day

-Crab Day is the fourth studio album by Welsh musician Cate Le Bon, released on 15 April 2016 by Drag City, Turnstile Music, and Caroline International.
+Crab Day is the fourth studio album by the Welsh musician Cate Le Bon, released on 15 April 2016 by Drag City, Turnstile Music, and Caroline International.
 It was produced by Josiah Steinbrick and Noah Georgeson and recorded at Panoramic House, a hilltop mansion in the coastal town of Stinson Beach, California.
 The artist Phil Collins created a short film set in Berlin to coincide with the release.

 Recording

 After the experience working with American musician Tim Presley as DRINKS, Le Bon changed her working method.
 She created short demos and used different instruments.
 Lyrics were written after the music had been completed.
 She described the process as "the songs were mapped out in my head and I had vocal melodies, just not lyrics".
 When the songs had been developed, they were rehearsed over five days together with Stephen Black (bass), H. Hawkline (guitar) and Stella Mozgawa (drums).
 Upon entering the studio, recording was completed over five days after which Le Bon completed her vocals and overdubs.
 It was followed by the process of selecting the songs and running order for the album.